 Chinese medicine is a broad term encompassing many different modalities and traditions of healing.
-They share a common heritage of technique or theory rooted in ancient Chinese philosophy (Taoism) and dating back over 5,000 years.
-The term traditional Chinese medicine (TCM) is actually a recent development with a specific meaning in the long history of Chinese medicine.
-In the 1940s and 1950s the Chinese government undertook an effort to coalesce many diverse forms of Chinese medicine into a unified system to be officially defined as traditional Chinese medicine.
+They share a common heritage of technique and theory rooted in ancient Chinese philosophy (Taoism), elements of which are believed to date back over 5,000 years.
+The first recorded use of TCM is said to have been around 2,000 years ago.
+The phrase traditional Chinese medicine (TCM) is actually a recent development with a specific meaning in the long history of Chinese medicine.
+In the 1940s and 1950s, the Chinese government undertook an effort to combine many diverse forms of Chinese medicine into a unified system to be officially defined as traditional Chinese medicine.
 The intent was to integrate the country's large workforce of traditional practitioners into an organized health service delivery system.
 This would aid in providing care for a large population by using familiar and inexpensive methods.

-Because TCM and Western medicine are used side by side in modern China, that country is relatively advanced compared to Western countries in using the concept of "integrative medicine."
+Because TCM and Western medicine are used side by side in modern China, China is relatively advanced compared to Western countries in using the concept of "integrative medicine."
 TCM figures are prominently in treatment and planning of services -- including for major illnesses such as cancer and heart disease.
 According to the World Health Organization (WHO), TCM is fully integrated into the Chinese health system with 95% of Chinese hospitals practicing it.
-As an example of such integration, it is common in treatment of children with intravenous antibiotics to be simultaneously treated with Chinese herbs in order to counteract the side effects of the antibiotic and boost the child's immune system.
+As an example of such integration, it is common that children being treated with intravenous antibiotics are simultaneously treated with Chinese herbs in order to counteract the side effects of the antibiotic and boost the child's immune system.

 TCM places strong emphasis on herbal medicine since herbs can be taken every day.
 TCM regards acupuncture as more of a supportive treatment, although the two are used together when feasible for the patient.
 Herbs are usually given in the form of manufactured or processed pills, extracts, capsules, tinctures, or powders.
 This contrasts with the raw and dried form used in the more informal and older forms of practice.
 There are more than 2,000 different kinds of herbs of which about 400 are commonly used.